TuffWrap® Construction Dust Barriers and ICRA Standards

 - Class II ICRA calls for a more careful analysis of infection risk concerns, necessitating more significant measures by facility staff and contractors.

-- Class III and Class IV ICRA involves extensive steps and procedures to manage the risk of infection/contamination during construction.
+- Class III and Class IV ICRA both involve extensive steps and procedures to manage the risk of infection/contamination during construction.

 If a situation calls for Class III or IV ICRA, this is when there will be the need for temporary dust containment walls, HVAC alterations to ensure negative air pressure in the work areas, temporary ante-rooms to act as transition points between work and clean areas, and regular monitoring of dust, air quality, and overall compliance with safety and cleanliness standards.

-TuffWrap’s services become an option when the need for temporary dust barriers and ante-rooms is involved.
 Most ICRA guidelines call for temporary barriers made of polyethylene sheeting and/or sheetrock.
 While a studded wall of sheetrock provides a barrier, TuffWrap’s C.O.R.E.
 Frameless Walls® and Hybrid Walls may also qualify for adequate ICRA Class III and IV expectations, pending approval by the contractors and facility managers involved with the project.
-The key to any temporary dust barrier is that it be fully-sealed, impermeable, and able to withstand negative air pressure situations.
-While most people naturally think that a framed, hard-surfaced wall is the best solution, that’s not necessarily the case.
-TuffWrap’s temporary walls can be just as tightly sealed (if not more fully so), just as impermeable, and almost always less expensive, cleaner, and more flexible and customizable.